danallison/collectiveprovidence.church/index.md

 # The Church of Collective Providence

-The Church of Collective Providence is an imaginary/real-enough institution established as a social convention for people who wish to join a collective that's just religious enough to catalyze mutually supportive relationships in service of something greater than oneself, but not so religious that it undermines individual self-sovereignty.
-It's like a role-playing game that gives people a reason to gather and support each other in real life.
+The Church of Collective Providence is an imaginary/real-enough institution established as a social convention for people who wish to join a collective that's just religious enough to catalyze mutually supportive relationships in service of something greater than oneself, but not so religious that it undermines epistemic humility or individual self-sovereignty.

-The only requirement to join the church/game is a commitment to practicing reciprocity, otherwise known as [The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
+The only requirement to join the church is a commitment to practicing reciprocity, otherwise known as [The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
 Reciprocity is what makes collective providence possible.

 ## Stone Soup